 Now, that is one hell of a story.
 And a pretty crazy one at that.
 But the reports of strange encounters and supposed evidence of the paranormal still keeps coming, even after all this time.

 Loftus Hall was after the devil incident the owners of the manor had an exorcism by Father Thomas Broaders whose powers is said to have worked and the evil that lingered went away.
 Father Broarders went on to become Parish Priest of the parishes of the Hook and Ramsgrange for almost 50 years.

 Even the original building was almost leveled to the ground, and the manor we see today is the one they rebuilt in 1865 to 1875 were it went through extensive renovations.

 But even though it is said that the exorcism worked, reports about strange paranormal activity has been reported a lot.
 And a lot more since it was opened to the public in 2012.
 And this is why some say that Loftus Hall is Ireland’s most haunted place in Ireland.

 There are stuff though, that are without a question just very creepy.
 Like when during a renovation of the house years later in recent times, the skeleton of an infant was discovered in the walls.
 What the story behind this could be, only the dead knows.

-One of the supposed evidence of paranormal happenings in the manor comes from a nice summer of 2014, when Thomas Beavis made a trip to the scenic place.
-When he looked through his pictures from his holiday he was shocked.
+One of the supposed evidence of paranormal happenings in the manor comes from a nice summer of 2014, when Thomas Beavis made a trip to the scenic place to do some sightseeing.
+When he looked through his pictures from his holiday after he came home he was shocked.

 In the background there is a ghostly outline, most likely of a young girl or woman, looking out the windows of the hall.
 Could it just be a reflection of the tourist walking outside?
 Or could it be something more eerie.
 Could it be Anne who is said to haunt Loftus Hall?